 It all starts when you attend a bariatric surgery seminar.
 Click here to find the date of the next seminar and register to attend.

 If you are morbidly obese, the size of your existing stomach is larger than normal.
 With the Roux En-y Gastric Bypass, the surgeon separates the stomach into a small pouch, which effectively becomes the new stomach for the patient.
 In other words, it bypasses your existing stomach.
 The Roux En-y is the gold standard of gastric bypass surgery and has been used for many years safely and effectively with positive results.
 If you are on insulin or have been severely overweight for many years, your physician may recommend this option.
 To see how it works, watch this video.

 Gastric Sleeve surgery, or sleeve gastrectomy, is a laparoscopic procedure to remove over half of your stomach, leaving the remaining portion of the stomach stapled together.
 This creates a smaller stomach, so you feel fuller from eating sooner.
 The procedure is generally less complicated.
 However, because a portion of your stomach is removed, it is not reversible.
 If you are younger or have only been obese for a few years, this procedure may be a good option for you.
 To see how it works, watch this video.

 The gastric balloon procedure, or endoscopic intragastric balloon, is not surgical, and no part of your stomach is removed.
 With this less-invasive procedure, an experienced bariatric surgeon places a balloon in your stomach.
 The balloon is then partially inflated.
 With the balloon taking up more room in your stomach, you feel fuller far sooner and, as a result, you eat less.
 The balloon is then removed up to a year after the initial procedure.
 To see how it works and hear from other patients, watch these videos.

-Occasionally, the experienced surgeons at Columbus Regional Health encounter patients who have had bariatric surgeries performed elsewhere, when the physician did not create an appropriate size stomach.
+Occasionally, the experienced surgeons at Piedmont Columbus Regional encounter patients who have had bariatric surgeries performed elsewhere, when the physician did not create an appropriate size stomach.
 As a result, patients may continue to experience acid reflux.
 In some cases, patients have regained weight.
 Either way, our surgeons can perform a revisional procedure to correct the problem, often endoscopically and without open surgery.

 Some of our patients are satisfied to lose only 50 percent of their excess weight.